bytedance/ID-Patch/README.md

 ```

 ## Disclaimer
-This model is different from the model used in the paper as it is trained using different data.
+Our released HuggingFace model differs from the paper’s version due to training on a different dataset.

 ## License
 ```